One critical, three others injured in two-vehicle Waikato crash

-One person is in a critical condition and three others injured after a two-car crash in Waikato this afternoon.
+One person is in a critical condition and three others injured after a three-car crash in Waikato this afternoon.

 Emergency services were notified of the crash at the intersection of State Highway 2 and Pinnacle Hill Rd, Mangatawhiri, at 3.15pm today.

-St John reported one patient was in a critical condition, one in a serious condition and two others with moderate injuries.
+St John reported one patient was in a critical condition, one in a serious condition and two others had moderate injuries.

 Police confirmed the road is closed and the Serious Crash Unit has been advised.

-Motorists are urged to avoid the area and expect delays.
+Motorists are urged to avoid the area and warned to expect delays.